helidon-io/helidon/docs/mp/server.md

 Helidon MicroProfile Server is used to collect and deploy JAX-RS application(s).
 When starting Helidon MP, it is recommended to use the `io.helidon.Main` main class, which will take care of starting Helidon.
 CDI will then discover all extensions, including the Server extension and start it.

-See the [Helidon MP Quickstart example](guides/quickstart.md).
+See the [Helidon MP Quickstart example][helidon-mp-quickstart-example].
 Note that the server lifecycle is bound to CDI.

 Usage of the `io.helidon.microprofile.server.Server` API is discouraged, as Helidon MP uses convention to discover and configure features, which makes the applications easier to understand and maintain.